Stay ahead with exclusive tips on the Slough 11+ exam for Upton Court Grammar School

 The Marie Redmond Tuition® Creative Thinking Course

-The virtual Creative Thinking Course is particularly useful for boys preparing for the revised Reading School 11+ exam in September 2025 but is open to all our term-time students.
+The virtual Creative Thinking Course is particularly useful for boys preparing for the latest format of the Reading School 11+ exam but is open to all our term-time students.

 Students attend one creative thinking lesson per week on Zoom, which lasts for 45 minutes.
 Students are taught to use innovation and problem solving.
 They will become adept at approaching situations in different ways, using diverse strategies.
 Every lesson includes a fun thinking skills warm-up activity followed by the main focus of the lesson.
 Strategies like group discussions, questioning, mind mapping, and thinking 'outside the box' are employed to encourage creative learning approaches.
 Students learn various writing techniques and how to draft, review, and edit their work.